tuhinbiswas24/World-Wide-Unicorn-Startups-Data-Analysis/README.md

-**<h2>World Wide Unicorn Startup Data Science Project** <\h2>
+**<h2>World Wide Unicorn Startup Data Science Project**

-This project aims to analyze and visualize the data of unicorn startups, which are privately held companies valued at over $1 billion.
+<h1>This project aims to analyze and visualize the data of unicorn startups, which are privately held companies valued at over $1 billion.
 The project uses data from CB Insights, which tracks the unicorn startups around the world.
 The project covers the following aspects:

 1.The distribution of unicorn startups by country, city, and industry